Getting your footwork right is a compulsory table tennis technique you should master if you are serious about improving

 This Drill teaches you how to move between balls and how to change your racket angle between Balls 3 and Ball 4.
 For Ball 3 you hit with a Slow Loop – you need to use a 90% Racket Angle to Brush UP on the Ball to create a lot of Top Spins to get the ball over the net.

 The Next Ball – Ball #4 comes back with Top Spin, and you need to be ready to kill this ball.
 So change your racket angle down to 45% and Hit Forward and Up for a Forehand Drive/Smash to kill the point.
 This drill simulates a game volley point-ending situation well.

 Remember to Keep your Center of Gravity LOW.
-Bend your knees and Legs and remember to keep your balance as your move back and forth to the ball.
+Bend your knees and Legs and remember to keep your balance as you move back and forth to the ball.
 This takes a few times, but you will get better after each session of drills over a few weeks, and months.

 For both drill practices just be sure to start out slow and easy and don’t overdo it.
 A little goes a long way with these drills towards improving your footwork.
 So 1 minute each with 3 drills total is a good starting point.

-Doing this will have you breathing hard at first, and your legs will definitely feel it afterwards too.
+Doing this will have you breathing hard at first, and your legs will definitely feel it afterward too.
 Just be sure not to overdo it at first, and take a break in between drills to have water, and catch your breath.
 So please give this a try, they are a lot of fun too.